 Also known as Hibiscus Syriacus Tri Color, this plant starts to flower in June and continues through September.
-It grows well in about any soil and is still doing nicely in our garden.
-In fact, this plant has enjoyed both the rains of 2014 and the hot weather of 2014!
+It grows well in about any soil and has done nicely in our garden during both rains and hot weather.

 You can control the size of this plant with heavy pruning in the early spring each year which also helps to produce larger flowers in summer.